aquabu/delete-github-issues/README.md

 ## Why would you want to delete a repository's issues?

 Imagine you have a longstanding private repository that you want to open source.
-There are hundreds of issues... including stack traces and such.
+There are like a thousand issues... including stack traces and such.
 In order to open source the repository you have to delete all the issues.
 The author of this script had such a problem and imagines there are others in a similar jam... stuck between Octocat and Charybdis or something like that.

 ## Can't you just delete them through the GitHub web UI?